carpentries/docs.carpentries.org/source/community/community_session_host.rst

 Notes from all sessions can be taken on the Community Discussions Etherpad and will be archived following each discussion.
-However, if you think another Etherpad is needed for notetaking during your session, a new Etherpad can be created by appending a descriptive name to the url https://pad.carpentries.org/, such as https://pad.carpentries.org/themed-discussion-15-09-2022.
+However, if you think another Etherpad is needed for notetaking during your session, a new Etherpad can be created by appending a descriptive name to the URL https://pad.carpentries.org/, such as https://pad.carpentries.org/themed-discussion-15-09-2022.